If you’re thinking of taking up running to lose weight, read on. There’s something you should know.

 Two months ago I had this not-so-clever idea to sign up for a half marathon with a friend from work.
 I rightfully expected to have trimmed down by this time – a week before the race.
 Well, I haven’t.
 In fact, the opposite is true.
 I’ve gained 5 pounds.
 How’s that for sick and twisted irony?

 Running is not a recipe for weight loss.

 This is actually not a shock to me.
 When I gave up running a few years ago and started a yoga only regimen, I promptly lost 7 pounds.
 Primarily, my hunger levels had fallen to a normal level (I tend to experience endless hunger when I do cardio).
 So I did a little research and it turns out, science agrees with my hypothesis.

 According to Barry Braun, associate professor of kinesiology at the University of Massachusetts, “emerging evidence suggests that unlike bouts of moderate-vigorous activity, low-intensity ambulation, standing, etc., may contribute to daily energy expenditure without triggering the caloric compensation effect” (NYTimes.com).

 So, I’ve been running my little buns off for the last two months (which I hate to do) and all I really needed to do is stand more????
 He goes on to say that research shows women’s bodies work harder to stabilize existing body weight by increasing ghrelin (an appetite stimulating hormone) so we’re hungrier after workouts and more apt to replace our calorie expenditure.
 Men, not so much.
 How’s that for another cruel reality?

 I’m not alone in this realization.
 Even the infamous Bethenny Frankel agrees with me.
 She used to attend spin classes on a daily basis and would be starving as a result and end up eating more than her caloric spend in class.
-Once she started her yoga only she lost weight and kept it off.
+Once she started her yoga only regime, she lost weight and kept it off.

 Daily Moderate Movement Wins The Weight Loss Game